tldr-pages/tldr/pages/common/bind.md

 > Bash builtin to manage bash hotkeys and variables.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#Bash-Builtins>.

-- List all bound commands:
+- List all bound commands and their bindings:

-`bind -l`
+`bind -p`

 - Query a command for its hotkey: